Dean Henderson: Senior team

 On 8 October 2019, Henderson was called up to the senior England squad for the first time by manager Gareth Southgate as a replacement for the injured Tom Heaton.
 He made his debut on 12 November 2020, when he came on at half-time to replace Nick Pope in a 3–0 win over the Republic of Ireland in a friendly.

 Henderson was named as a member of England's 26-man squad for the delayed UEFA Euro 2020 and was allocated the number 13 shirt.
 However, he withdrew due to a hip injury after the first game and was replaced by Aaron Ramsdale.
 England ultimately lost the final to Italy and finished as runners-up.

 Henderson was named in England's squad for UEFA Euro 2024.

 On 13 October 2024, Henderson made his first start for England in a 3–1 away victory against Finland in the UEFA Nations League which was his first England appearance since 2020.

+On 22 May 2026, Henderson was selected in the 26-man squad for the 2026 FIFA World Cup.
+On 18 July 2026, Henderson started the third-place match against France as England achieved a 6–4 victory.